 Home Solar Is An Excellent Investment

 Home Solar as an investment into a small power plant that you own.
 So the key to home solar is to buy low and sell high, the same as you would investing in a companies stock.
 Do investors want to know what their return on investment will be? and it’s no different with solar, the lower price you pay the better the ROI is.

-What makes investing in home solar unique from all other investments is your using the power companies money not your own.
+What makes investing in home solar unique from all other investments is your using the power companies money, which in essence is a Free Investment.

-A lot of people have made millions of dollars using slick sales methods.
-Here’s a list of the type of methods used by solar companies.
+A lot of solar companies have and continue to make millions of dollars using slick sales methods.
+The Following is a list of methods used by solar companies.

 1. The Federal Tax Credit Abuse